1994 San Marino Grand Prix: Background

-Benetton sent an alternative suggestion to the company on 10 May 1994, accepted by LDRA five days later.
-Tests on the car were to be carried out on 28 June 1994, but were cancelled.
-The tests eventually took place on 6 July 1994.
-LDRA found the tests unsatisfactory.
-Benetton therefore complied with the original request, the source code, on 18 July 1994.
-Analysis of the software found that it included launch control, a banned aid.
-Benetton stated that "it can only be switched on by recompilation of the code."
-However LDRA found this to be untrue; launch control could be switched on by connecting a computer to the gearbox control unit.
-Benetton conceded that this was possible but this "came as a surprise to them".
-To switch the system on, the user is presented with a menu with 10 visible options.
-"Launch Control" was not visibly listed as an option, however, should the user scroll down to option 13, launch control could be enabled.

 Qualifying

 Friday

-On Friday, 29 April, during the first qualifying session, Rubens Barrichello, a driver for Jordan, hit a kerb at the Variante Bassa corner at 225 kph, launching him into the air.
+On Friday, 29 April, during the first practice session, Rubens Barrichello, who was driving for Jordan at the time, hit a kerb at the Variante Bassa corner at 225 kph, launching him into the air.
 He hit the top of the tyre barrier, and was knocked unconscious by an impact measured at 95 g.
 Barrichello's car rolled several times after landing before coming to rest upside down.
-Medical teams treated him at the crash site, and he was taken to the circuit's medical centre before being transferred to Maggiore Hospital in Bologna by helicopter for routine tests and observation to be carried out, Barrichello suffered a sprained wrist and broken nose.
+Medical teams treated him at the crash site, and he was taken to the circuit's medical centre before being transferred to Maggiore Hospital in Bologna by helicopter for routine tests and observation to be carried out.
+Barrichello suffered a sprained wrist and broken nose.
 Barrichello's tongue blocked his airway during the crash and emergency work done by FIA doctor Sid Watkins saved his life.
 Barrichello regained consciousness and found Senna looking over him at the medical centre.
 After learning Barrichello had survived, Senna returned to his car and continued his practice session.
 Barrichello returned to the race meeting the next day, although his broken nose and a plaster cast on his arm forced him to sit out the rest of the race weekend.
 Ten years after the incident, Damon Hill, who drove for the Williams-Renault team at the time, described the feeling after the crash: "We all brushed ourselves off and carried on qualifying, reassured that our cars were tough as tanks and we could be shaken but not hurt."

-Despite a spin, Senna was the fastest driver at the end of Friday's session with a time of 1:21.548, almost five-tenths of a second faster than Schumacher and Berger.
-Senna's teammate Damon Hill was seventh, having spun himself, over 1.6 seconds behind Senna.
+Despite a spin, Senna’s Friday “Practice 1” time was 1:21.598, 1.157 s quicker than Damon Hill, 1.250 s quicker than Michael Schumacher and, 1.469 s quicker than Gerhard Berger.